 His story Shelter was shortlisted for the 2018 Literary Nillumbik Alan Marshall Short Story Award.

-In June 2018 he was awarded an Arts SA Project Grant to work on his next novel.
+In June 2018 he was awarded an Arts SA Project Grant to work on a novel.

 In March 2018, he undertook a residential fellowship at Varuna House to work on a themed short story collection.